-In 2017, Orangeville Hydro connected 355 low-voltage (connections under 750 volts) residential and small business customers within the five-day timeline as prescribed by the Ontario Energy Board.
-This quantity is more than the 2016 new services.
+In 2018, Orangeville Hydro connected 326 low-voltage (connections under 750 volts) residential and small business customers within the five-day timeline as prescribed by the Ontario Energy Board.
+This quantity is slightly less than the 2017 new connections.
 Orangeville Hydro considers "New Services Connected on Time" as an important form of customer engagement as it is the utilities first opportunity to meet and/or exceed its customer's expectations, which in turn affects the level of customer satisfaction within a utility's territory.
 Consistent with prior years, Orangeville Hydro connected 100% of these customers on time, which significantly exceeds the Ontario Energy Board's mandated target of 90% for this measure.
 Orangeville Hydro expects this trend to continue into the foreseeable future.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met On Time

-Orangeville Hydro scheduled 595 appointments in 2017 to disconnect and/or reconnect service for maintenance, gain access to read or replace an inside meter, locate underground wires or otherwise complete work requested by its customers, including energizing new subdivisions.
+Orangeville Hydro scheduled 411 appointments in 2018 to disconnect and/or reconnect service for maintenance, gain access to read or replace an inside meter, locate underground wires or otherwise complete work requested by its customers, including energizing new subdivisions.
 Orangeville Hydro considers "Scheduled Appointments Met" as an important form of customer engagement as customer presence is required for all types of appointments.
-Consistent with prior years, Orangeville Hydro met 99.8% of these appointments on time, which significantly exceeds the Ontario Energy Board's mandated target of 90% for this measure.
+Consistent with prior years, Orangeville Hydro met 99.76% of these appointments on time, which significantly exceeds the Ontario Energy Board's mandated target of 90% for this measure.
 Orangeville Hydro expects this trend to continue into the foreseeable future.